Couchlord1/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-In this project I demonstrate understanding of Window's Active Directory using Azure Virtual Machines to set up an active directory domain as shown in the following concept:
+In this project I demonstrate an understanding of Window's Active Directory by using Azure Virtual Machines to set up an active directory domain as shown in the following concept:

 <br><img src="https://github.com/user-attachments/assets/88acad7c-617b-49d0-a990-088f1fd6385d"/><br />